 D.Game – Young Innovators

 D.Game is an international project on sustainable education and community engagement co-funded by EIT Climate-KIC through the Young Innovators Program which is aimed at secondary schools.

 The project is carried out in nine countries and is led by Aalto University in collaboration with the Polytechnic University of Catalonia, University of Lausanne, and Stantec SpA.

 The D.Game is an international project promoting sustainability education and community engagement co-funded by EIT Climate-KIC through the Young Innovators Program, which is aimed at secondary schools.
 The project is carried out in nine countries and is led by Aalto University in collaboration with the Polytechnic University of Catalonia, University of Valencia, and Stantec SpA.

-The organizations leading the D-Game project will offer an online course on sustainability education for teachers in Northern Europe on the 16th, 21st and 23rd of June 2021 from 14:00 to 17:00 CET.
+D.Game project’s organizers will offer an online course on sustainability education for high school teachers on the 16th, 23rd and 30th of September 2021 from 15:00 to 18:00 CET.
 The online course consists of 3 meetings of 3 hours each and is taught in English through Zoom.

 The course will provide teachers with novel tools for understanding systemic innovation and for the co-creation of local sustainability initiatives.
 In addition, it proposes a pedagogical method that stimulates creativity and participation.

 During the three sessions of the course, participants will:

-1) Explore key aspects of sustainability transitions such as social, cultural, and behavioral factors
+1) Explore key aspects of sustainability transitions such as social, cultural, and behavioural factors

 2) Learn techniques that encourage active listening and collective intelligence in the classroom